 Body work is tough for any survivor.

 I didn’t have a weight problem until i was around 8yrs old.
-My mother’s relationship with my father was over, as was her association with his people and his activities.
+My mother’s relationship with the man i called “Daddy” was over, as was her association with his people and their activities.
 She had a major psychological breakdown, was committed, and i was thrown into the system.
-When i was finally returned to my mother, i quickly packed on enough weight to make me the chubby kid, and then slowly packed on a few pounds here and there until i married 20yrs ago.
-I’d lost weight twice in that time, and both times i was just inside healthy range, but i put the weight back on within short order.
-I did so many things unconsciously; i wasn’t present in my body so i neither took much notice when i lost weight, nor when i gained it back.
+Once i was returned to her, i quickly packed on enough weight to make me the chubby kid, and then slowly packed on a few pounds here and there until i married 20yrs ago.
+I’d lost weight twice in that time, and both times i was just inside healthy range.
+However, both times i put the weight back on in short order.
+I did so many things unconsciously; i wasn’t present in my body so i hadn’t taken much notice either way.

 Marriage caused my thoughts and emotions a tremendous amount of stress.
 I was freaked out that someone appeared to really want me, and subsequently terrified that i’d lose him.
-He’d find out that i was a phony, that i was actually an awful human being and he’d leave me.
+I worried that he’d find out i was a phony, that i was actually an awful human being and then he’d leave.
 It set us up for years of push-pull behaviour by me.
 Come-here-i-need-you-fuck-off-i-don’t-need-anyone.
 I felt more vulnerable than ever and i put up a massive wall, one made from pounds and pounds of fat.
-I ate to numb the fear, fear of being known and fear of being rejected.
+I ate to numb the fear — fear of being known and fear of being rejected.
 When weight loss surgery became an option, i took it and the weight fairly fell off me.